dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/heading/info.md

 The Heading component is a helper to create automated semantic headings within a boundary of the web heading rules.

-> Basically, only assistive technologies do have need for semantic headings.
+> Basically, only assistive technologies do need semantic headings.
 But they need them correct.

 How does it work?
 The heading leveling is handled synchronously.
 But you can easily isolate one level, or a part by using a context provider: `<Heading.Level ...`.
 This allows you to later, asynchronous, add new headings inside.
 You can nest several contexts inside each.